 ** Please note, even though the popular San Francisco CityPass does include the Academy of Sciences, it is not redeemable for the Nightlife event.

-Since 2013, 25,000 LED lights decorate the suspension cables on the bridge that connects San Francisco to Oakland, the Bay Bridge.
+Since 2013, 25,000 LED lights have embellished the suspension cables on the Bay Bridge, connecting San Francisco to Oakland.
 This art installation was meant to be a temporary project, where every night the LED lights were programmed to display a different light show dancing around the cables.

 The public response to the Bay Lights was so positive that fundraising efforts were launched to create a permanent place for the light show.
-Since 2016 the San Francisco Bay Bridge has been permanently adorned with nightly light shows along the suspension cables.
+Since 2016, the San Francisco Bay Bridge has been permanently adorned with nightly light shows along with suspension cables.

 The best viewing of the Bay Lights will be on the Embarcadero around the Ferry Building.
-Head down one of the piers that jut out into the San Francisco Bay and find a bench for your own personal viewing of the Bay Lights.
+Head down one of the piers that jut out into the San Francisco Bay and find a bench for a personal viewing of the Bay Lights.

 On the San Francisco side of the bridge, you’ll find the Round House Cafe for hot drinks and light snacks, as well as the Golden Gate Bridge Welcome Center where you can explore the history of the bridge and buy unique souvenirs.

-Burritos the size of your forearm.
-That’s essentially what a Mission Style Burrito is.
-These massive burritos were created in San Francisco’s Mission District for busy Mission District locals who needed a satisfying meal they could eat on-the-go.
+If you’ve ever dreamt about burritos the size of your forearm, it’s time to make that dream a reality with a Mission Style Burrito.
+These massive burritos were created in San Francisco’s Mission District for busy locals needing a filling, portable meal.

 These burritos are typically stuffed with rice, beans, meat, cheese and salsa.
 Each taqueria makes their Mission Burritos a little different, and just about every San Franciscan will offer a different answer as to who makes the best burrito in the Mission.

 The Warriors are coming back home to San Francisco with the opening of the new Chase Center.
-This new 18,000 seater Golden State Warriors stadium will be a must-see for anyone visiting once it opens for the 2019-20 season.
+This new 18,000 seater Golden State Warriors stadium will be a must-see for anyone – basketball enthusiasts or not!

-What better way to end a day in the city than on board one of the best San Francisco boat tours at sunset?
-Especially when there are a couple of complimentary drinks and h’ors devours included for your sunset cruise!
+What better way to end a day in the city than onboard one of the best San Francisco boat tours at sunset?
+Especially when there are a couple of complimentary drinks and hors d’oeuvres included for your sunset cruise!

 Whether you have a week in San Francisco or only a day, watching a California sunset from the Bay will be one of the most memorable experiences.